top of page

 • What happens if I get in trouble or can't continue?

-Safety is our #1 concern and that means getting everyone safely to PEI, whether you swim there or arrive on a boat.
+Safety is our #1 concern and that means getting everyone safely in and out of the water.
 There is a detailed removal plan for participants who need it and there are boats on the water available to come and get you.
-If you feel you cannot continue: Notify your kayaker immediately and they will signal and/or call for a rescue boat to come pick you up.
+If you feel you cannot continue: Notify your kayaker immediately and they will signal and/or call for a rescue boat to come pick you up and assess you.
 Your kayaker will have a spare floatation device and will provide this to you to wear while waiting for the rescue boat.
 Remain calm and float in the water beside the kayak until the boat arrives.
 The boat will transport you to a larger boat or to shore.
 Do not hang onto the kayak as you risk tipping it.
-If you are struggling but not ready to stop your swim, please be sure to: Communicate with your kayaker.
+If you are struggling but not ready to stop your swim please, be sure to: Communicate with your kayaker.
 You may need to rest for a few minutes or to hydrate and consume more nutrition.
 Your kayaker can help talk you through a bad mental stretch and give you your fins/paddles if you packed them.
 Many swimmers experience moments when they are not sure they can finish.
-Please note that the swimmer is at the bottom of the Safety Chain of Command and if your kayaker or other supervisor determines that it is unsafe for you to continue, you will be pulled from the water for your own safety and taken to shore.
+Please, note that the swimmer is at the bottom of the Safety Chain of Command and if your kayaker or other supervisor determines that it is unsafe for you to continue, you will be pulled from the water for your own safety and taken to shore.

 • Should I drive home afterwards?